Does Scientific Writing Converge to U.S. English? Evidence from Generative AI-Assisted Publications: Robustness

-Third, we construct a benchmark consisting of all U.S. publications appearing in journals that belong to the top 10\% of journals within each Scopus field, ranked by impact factor.
+Third, we construct a benchmark consisting of all U.S. publications appearing in the top 10\% of journals within each Scopus field, ranked by impact factor.
 This ensures that our results are not driven by average or lower-quality U.S. writing styles, and instead reflect convergence toward the linguistic register of leading publication outlets.
-Panel c in Supplementary Figure \ref{fig:corpus_2021} presents estimation results, and shows a similar pattern of convergence over time to the baseline estimation but with markedly larger magnitudes.
-This finding means that non-U.S. GenAI-assisted publications have converged more strongly in linguistic style to top-tier U.S. publications, indicating that the observed convergence is directed toward the style of leading outlets.
+Panel (c) in Appendix Figure \ref{fig:corpus_2021} presents the estimation results, and shows a similar pattern of convergence over time to the baseline estimation but with markedly larger magnitudes.
+This finding suggests that non-U.S. GenAI-assisted publications have converged more strongly in linguistic style to top-tier U.S. publications, indicating that the observed convergence is directed toward the style of leading outlets.
+However, the larger magnitudes may also partly reflect the greater linguistic homogeneity of top-journal publications, which provides a more concentrated benchmark against which convergence is easier to detect.

 These robustness tests help strengthen the credibility of our empirical strategy by demonstrating that the observed convergence of GenAI-assisted texts does not hinge on specific choices regarding the composition of our U.S. benchmark corpus.